jhendrickworkshop/debugging-test-repo/README.md

 - Setup of the Dynatrace OneAgent within a local Kuberentes cluster
 - Debugging an application issue with Dynatraces Live Debugger
 - Fixing a bug, rebuilding and deploying the fix to the cluster using Skaffold
-- Validating the fix directly within the VSCode IDE using Dynatraces Code Monitoring plugin
+- Validating the fix directly within the VSCode IDE using Dynatraces Code Monitoring extension

 ## Architecture